 There are mainly two types of entry strategy for the foreign businesses in India, the registration of a company or the establishing a branch/liaison office.

 Incorporation of a private limited company is the easiest and the fastest type of India entry strategy for the foreign nationals and for the foreign companies.
-Foreign direct investment of up to 100% into a private limited company or a limited company is under the automatic route, in which no permission form the Central Government is required.
+Foreign direct investment of up to 100% into a private limited company or a limited company is under the automatic route, in which no permission from the Central Government is required.
 Hence, the incorporation of a private limited company as a wholly owned subsidiary of a foreign company or a joint venture is the cheapest, the easiest and the fastest entry strategy for the foreign companies and the foreign nationals into India.

 The Registration of the Branch Office, taken the Liaison Office or the Project Office requires RBI and/or the Government approval.
-Therefore, the cost and the is taken for the registration of the branch office, the liaison office or the project office for a foreign company is higher than the cost and the time associated with incorporation of a private limited company.
+Therefore, the cost and the is taken for the company registration of the branch office, the liaison office or the project office for a foreign company is higher than the cost and the time associated with incorporation of a private limited company.
 Further, the foreign nationals cannot open a branch office, a liaison office or a project office.
 Hence, this option is limited only to being an India entry strategy only for the foreign companies.

 - The Requirements for Establishing a Company in India

 In order To start a company in India, a minimum of two persons and an address in India are required.
 A private limited company in India is obligatory to have a minimum of two directors (persons) and a minimum of two shareholders (can be persons or corporate entities).
-Further, the incorporation rules in India states that one of the Director of the Company must be both an Indian Citizen and an Indian Resident .
+Further, the incorporation rules in India states that one of the Director of the Company must be both an Indian Citizen and an Indian Resident.

 The preferred legal entity structure for the foreign companies is to establish a company with three Directors, two of them being foreign nationals from the parent company and one director being a local Indian citizen.
 Since, there are no requirements for the minimum shareholding with the Indian Director, 100% of the shares of the Indian Company can be held by the foreign nationals or entities.

 An address in India is however required to serve as the registered office of the Company.
-The city in which the registered office address of the company will be setup also helps to determine the legal jurisdiction which is applicable for the company.
-Most of the foreign companies setup their registered offices in the major metros of India like Delhi, Mumbai, Bangalore, Hyderabad, Chennai, etc.,
+The city in which the registered office address of the company will be set up also helps to determine the legal jurisdiction which is applicable for the company.
+Most of the foreign companies set up their registered offices in the major metros of India like Delhi, Mumbai, Bangalore, Hyderabad, Chennai, etc.,

 - The Documents Required for Company Registration in India